How to Adopt a Child: What You Need to Know About the Adoption Process

 If you are considering adoption, congratulations!
 You’ve made a wonderful decision and are about to embark on an exciting path.
-However, the adoption journey can prove a difficult one to navigate if you don’t have the understanding and resources necessary to guide you through it.
-Below, we round up the ins and outs of what you should know if you’re wondering how to adopt a child.
+However, the adoption journey can prove difficult to navigate if you don’t have the understanding and resources necessary to guide you through the child adoption process.
+Below, we round up the ins and outs of what you should know as a prospective adopter you’re wondering how to adopt a child.

 As with most new undertakings, the best way to start when considering foster-adopting a child is by doing research.
 Fortunately, the adoption community is a welcoming one; researching online will provide you a wealth of information, but joining local support groups and networking with other adoptive parents will provide some of the best insight for your new journey.
 (You can search for in-person support groups near you at nacac.org, or find an online community at adoption.com).

 Before beginning the adoption process, you must realize that this is the last time you will make decisions that solely affect you (and your partner).
 Once you feel 100% ready to move forward with adoption, it’s time to reach out to the experts so you can begin your adoption journey.

 Partnering with Adoption Agencies

-Now that you’ve determined that you’re emotionally and mentally ready to move forward with adoption, the next step is to partner with an adoption agency (or agencies).
-Agencies that provide adoption support services can help mediate the process of you bringing a child home.
+Now that you’ve determined that you’re emotionally and mentally ready to move forward as a hopeful adoptive parent, the next step is to partner with an adoption agency (or agencies).
+Agencies that provide adoption support services can help mediate the process and help create an adoption plan for you.

-Finding an agency to assist you in building your family through adoption is a crucial step, and the agency you choose must take into account your family’s personal preferences on adoption services.
-Not all agencies provide the same level of service, and ultimately success.
-It truly will be a partnership, so it’s important to find an agency you feel completely comfortable with, and vice versa.
+Finding an agency to assist you in building your family through adoption is a crucial step.
+The agency you choose must take into account your family’s personal preferences on adoption services.
+Not all agencies provide the same level of adoption services and ultimate success rate.
+It truly will be a partnership, so it’s important to find an agency and adoption program that you feel completely comfortable with, and vice versa.

-One important distinction to be aware of as you move forward with selection an adoption agency is the difference between public and private adoption agencies.
+One important distinction to be aware of as you move forward with selecting an adoption agency is the difference between public and private adoption agencies.
 As the Human Rights Campaign explains aptly, “Public child welfare agencies are government entities that provide a safety net for families.
 Each county and jurisdiction has its own department of social services responsible for caring for children and youth in foster care and those unable to be reunited with their first families are often available for adoption.”
-So, depending on where you live, your public agency system may be drastically different from other adoptive parents.
-The disadvantages to this system is that it’s much more of a bureaucracy, and is thus accompanied by much longer wait times to complete the process.
+So, depending on where you live, your public agency system may be drastically different from other adoptive parents’ public adoption agencies.
+The disadvantages to this system is that it’s much more of a bureaucracy, and is thus accompanied by much longer wait times to complete the process for public adoption.
 However, public agencies are typically the less-expensive option, with often low cost to adopt.

-Conversely, private agencies are licensed and regulated by the state they reside in and are often non-profits.
-Adoption through private agencies can be more expensive, but applicants may appreciate the improved quality of care, and also the increased influence over the type of child they adopt.
+Conversely, a private adoption agency is licensed and regulated by the state they reside in and is often a non-profit.
+Adoption through a private adoption agency can be more expensive, but applicants may appreciate the improved quality of care and also the increased influence over the type of child they adopt.

-Another important consideration as you move forward with selecting an adoption agency is whether work with a local or national agency.
+Another important consideration as you move forward with selecting an adoption agency is whether you’d prefer to work with a local or national agency.
 According to AmericanAdoptions.com, national adoption agencies are licensed adoption agencies that work across all 50 states, and are often licensed in multiple states.
-Because of state licensure, these agencies get help from state governments to comply with state laws and regulations, which helps ensure sound procedures and good service to adoption clients.
+Because of state licensure, these agencies get help from state governments to comply with adoption laws, state laws and regulations, which helps ensure sound procedures and good service to adoption clients.
 National agencies will typically offer shorter waiting times (because of wider outreach capabilities).
-In summary a larger system with a larger network and more resources at its disposal will often output better results for adoptive families.
+In summary, a larger system with a more extensive network and more resources at its disposal will often output better adoption assistance and results for adoptive families.